rrbutani/tm4c-llvm-toolchain/README.md

     + [ ] Tag + upload the container to dockerhub and github
     + [ ] Check that all the versions match
     + [ ] Run shellcheck
+    + [ ] Extract compiler-rt and newlib-nano and zip em up and upload to GitHub releases (on tag?).
+      * [ ] Maybe just do this manually for now...
     + [ ] Running inside the container
       * [ ] Clone the template project
       * [ ] Run these commands and check that they don't fail: